Location: | Nasal plane, oral cavity |

 The skin consists of multiple cell layers, of which the cells of the top layer (the epithelium) are called squamous cells.
 These cells can degenerate into cancer cells which multiply, thus forming a tumour called a squamous cell carcinoma.

-These skin tumours can appear on multiple sites in the body and tend to behave more aggressively in the oral cavity than in the skin.
-In general, they mostly grow locally and have a low tendency to metastasize.
 Squamous cell carcinomas (SCC) affect primarily older dogs of larger breeds.
 It’s the most prevalent malignant tumour of the epidermis and the second most prevalent of the oral cavity.
 Especially light-haired and thin-haired locations of the skin are sensitive to the development of SCC, presumably due to UV radiation.

 If the tumour is located in the oral cavity, following symptoms can occur: increased drooling, a facial swelling, bleedings from the mouth, weight loss, bad breath, difficulties swallowing, pain when opening the mouth.
 Loose teeth can be an indication that the tumour has affected the jaw.